What hiring managers actually look for

 Highlight any customer-facing experience

-Retail, food service, hotel front desk, and even volunteer roles involve customer interaction under pressure.
-Reframe these using call center language: 'handled high-volume customer inquiries,' 'resolved complaints,' 'processed transactions accurately.'
+Retail, food service, hotel front desk, and volunteer roles involve customer interaction under pressure.
+Reframe these in call center language: 'handled high-volume customer inquiries,' 'resolved complaints with de-escalation,' 'logged accurate CRM data entry.'

 Include your typing speed and computer skills

-Call center agents type while talking.
-List your WPM (aim for 40+), your proficiency with Microsoft Office or Google Workspace, and any data entry experience.
+Call center agents type while talking and navigate an IVR at the same time.
+List your WPM (aim for 40+), your proficiency with Microsoft Office or Google Workspace, and any CRM data entry experience.
 These are practical skills managers check for.

 Get a quick certification